Back to Catalogue

 4. Keep the payment flow focused by hiding or disabling unrelated options.

-5. If your fintech handles multiple payment types (P2P, bills, international, QR code payments, etc.), design for the simplest use case first, then gracefully scale up complexity.
+5. If your fintech handles multiple payment types (P2P, bills, international, QR code payments, etc.), design for the simplest use case first, then gracefully scale up complexity, which is a classic fintech UI guidance.

 Investment app UX practices